-The International Society of Bassists gives the Scott LaFaro Prize to the first place winner in its biennial jazz competition thanks to support from Scott's four sisters and the endowment fund they created for the ISB in memory of their brother.
-Now, with the gift of the Scott LaFaro Bass, the ISB will make the instrument available for performances by ISB members as part of a future Scott LaFaro Archives at Ithaca College in Ithaca, New York, where Scott's father, a violin virtuoso and band leader, attended in the early days of the conservatory and where Scott went to classes for a year.
+The ISB gives the Scott LaFaro Prize to the first place winner in its biennial jazz competition thanks to support from Scott's four sisters and the endowment fund they created for the ISB in memory of their brother.
+With the gift of the Scott LaFaro Bass, the ISB will make the instrument available for performances by ISB members as part of the Scott LaFaro Archives at Ithaca College in Ithaca, New York, where Scott's father, a violin virtuoso and band leader, attended in the early days of the conservatory and where Scott attended classes for a year.

 The Scott LaFaro Archives was previewed during the 2017 50th anniversary convention week at Ithaca College.
 A highlight of the week was Chuck Israels donation to the ISB of Scotty's notebook.
 Chuck, a world renowned bassist, educator and composer/arranger, was Scott's successor in the Bill Evans Trio.
 Both a digital copy of the notebook and the notebook itself will be part of the Scott LaFaro Archives.
 Throughout the convention week, the LaFaro Archives held an exhibition featuring an iMac computer with searchable images of photos, letters and more.
 The LaFaro Prescott bass was also part of the exhibition along with Barrie Kolstein's LaFaro Bass Copy #8, and a piano for impromptu fun and celebration of Scotty's spirit and legacy.

 Sam Shuhan, the official presenter of the archives exhibition at the convention, is working closely with Scotty's sister and biographer Helene LaFaro-Fernandez to digitize photos, letters, memorabilia, and some of the recordings Helene has curated over the last 60 years.